biojava/biojava.github.io/_wikis/BioJava:GetStarted.md

 You can also integrate BioJava with NetBeans IDE.
 To find out how follow this [link](How_to_integrate_BioJava_in_NetBeans_IDE "wikilink").

-A step by step guide on 'How to integrate BioJava in Nebtbeans' is [here](BioJava-Installation_Guide.png "wikilink").
+A step by step guide on 'How to integrate BioJava in Nebtbeans IDE' is [here](BioJava-Installation_Guide.png "wikilink").

 Installation